 Dr. Danielle Slakoff is an Assistant Professor of Criminology and Justice.
+She is also the co-chair of the Women’s Studies minor.
 She received her bachelor’s degree in Journalism and her master’s degree in Criminal Justice from California State University, Long Beach.
 She received her doctorate in Criminology and Justice from the University of Nebraska Omaha in 2018.

 Ph.D., University of Nebraska Omaha

 CRIM A105: Introduction to Criminal Justice Systems (seated)